Project Outline

 Questions include how to design interactions for switching view modes or how different categories of information are visually distinguished.
 For example, if footnotes are abandoned, then what concept will allow mapping the type of content that is conventionally inserted as footnotes?

-The interactive prototypes created in this step are expected to inform modifications to the design.
+The interactive prototypes created and tested in this step are expected to inform modifications to the design.
 As each informs the other, steps 2-3 are iterated until it is surmised that enough has been gathered for step 4.

 Step 4: Implementation